ahhreggi/file-server/README.md

 # File Server

 File server and client where:
-- Clients can connect to the server via TCP and send requests via commands
+- Clients can connect to the server via TCP and send requests via commands to:
+  - Create a file on the server
+  - Read a file on the server
+  - Append data to a file on the server
+  - Delete a file on the server
+  - Search for files on the server
-- The server parses and validates commands to fulfill the request
+- The server parses and validates commands before fulfilling the request

 ## Installation & Usage
 1. Clone or download this repository